 But there’s only one problem - there’s no hard-and-fast answer to that question.
 There’s no “YouTube views to money” formula that will let you plug in the number of hits for your video and see total income.

 The Brave browser opens an alternative possibility: with Brave, users can “tip” content creators with BAT from their digital wallets.
 The tipping system allows users to support their favorite YouTube channels through Brave (which takes a small, 5% platform fee from each tip).
 Just select an amount and it goes directly to a content creator’s wallet.
 Tips can be one-time, set up on a recurring basis as a monthly donation, or even calculated automatically based on the percentage of time a user spends watching a channel’s content.
-Plus, there’s even a Brave referral program for content creators.

 In this article, we’ll discuss different ways to monetize your YouTube channel, from views to ads to Brave.
 We’ll also cover more about how many views you need on YouTube to make money, and how Brave can increase your YouTube income.